Alaska’s Willow oil project is controversial. Here’s why.

 He has faced attacks from Republican lawmakers who blame him for gasoline price spikes that occurred after Russia’s invasion of Ukraine.

-A: Justice Department attorneys in 2021 defended in court an environmental review conducted during the Trump administration that approved the project.
-But a federal judge later found flaws with the analysis, setting aside the approval and returning the matter to the land management agency for further work.
-That led to the review released in early February.
+Justice Department attorneys in 2021 defended in court an environmental review conducted during the Trump administration that approved the project.
+A federal judge later found flaws with the analysis, setting aside the approval and returning the matter to the land management agency for further work.
+That led to the review released last month that laid the groundwork for Monday’s announcement.

-Sen. Lisa Murkowski, R-Alaska, said Monday the decision was “very good news for the country.”

 After outside scientists rejected the claim and a federal judge agreed, the Interior Department changed how it calculates emissions.

-“We’re locking in emissions for 30 years into the future when we should be on a reduction schedule,” said Michael Lazarus, a senior scientist at the Stockholm Environment Institute.
+The Willow project “is about producing oil for decades when the U.S. needs to be on a steep reduction path,” said Michael Lazarus, a senior scientist at the Stockholm Environment Institute.
+“I see the political pressure the administration is under, but the science doesn’t change.”

 Attorneys general from oil-producing states convinced a federal judge to lift the suspension — a ruling later overturned by an appeals court.
 The administration ultimately dropped its resistance to leasing in a compromise over last year’s climate law.
 The measure requires the Interior Department to offer for sale tens of millions of acres of onshore and offshore leases before it can approve any renewable energy leases.